delawaremathguy/ShoppingList/README.md

 #  About "ShoppingList"

-My Last Update of note was **June 28, 2020**, when these were some of the changes I made.
+My Last Update of note was **June 30, 2020**, when these were some of the changes I made.

+* The one crash I had been experiencing before this update and had worked around in code has now been eliminated (*he says with fingers crossed*).
+It involved a subtlety of the way I was *over*-using @ObservedObject: you'll find comments in the code for the "row views" of both ShoppingItems and Locations on this.

-* The one crash I have been experiencing and have worked around is one I now almost fully understand.
-I have a work-around in-place to avoid crashing or improper data actions; but it is intimately tied to the interaction of @ObservedObject, @FetchRequest, and my use (versus SwiftUI's use) of .onDelete().
-Since WWDC2020 did not add more general swipe actions, I think i'll leave things in place as is, although at some point I might provide hooks in the code so you can choose what you want to do about what a trailing swipe action means.
+* Since WWDC2020 did not add more general swipe actions, I have provided a setting in the code (a boolean in Development.swift) so you can choose what you want to do about the meaning of a trailing swipe in any list of ShoppingItems.

-* I have added a delete action to the context menus in any list of ShoppingItems or Locations; and, you'll see the problem manifest itself if you choose Delete from the menu.
-(That's what helped me understand the problem: Since ContextMenus seem to work better in iOS 13.5 (you'll get lots of layout messages in the console), I was able to put a delete in a contextMenu and see the problem in real time.
+* I have added a delete action to the context menus in any list of ShoppingItems.
+(You'll get a gazillion console messages about layout from the contextMenu in XCode 11.5, but these are not present with XCode 12 and iOS 14.)

+* I discovered a crash with a simple, benign operation or two while running the app on my iPhone 11 with iOS 13.5.1 just yesterday.
+The crash logs showed the app very deep inside UITableVIew code when it crashed (virtually identical logs, by the way), so I am guessing something changed in iOS 13.5.1 that wasn't there in 13.5.
+It may also be related to use of a contextMenu, which I was using at the time.

 * I eliminated a hard-to-find crash that occurred only in an extreme situation (and is related to the ongoing problem mentioned above).
 I have a guard in place so the situation never happens.
 See comments in the code.

-* Adding a new ShoppingItem now comes up as a Sheet (although later editing remains using a NavigationLink), so you can see how to do either one in code, depending on your preference.
+* Adding a new ShoppingItem or new Location now comes up as a Sheet (although later editing remains using a NavigationLink), so you can see how to do either one in code, depending on your preference.

 *  The meat of the AddorModifyShoppingItemView has been moved into its own View, separating a shopping item from the struct of the data for the item to be edited in the subview.
-This makes for simpler code, especially given the nunmber of fields to edit and the number of view modifiers that are attached to this (Form) view.
+This makes for simpler code, especially given the number of fields to edit and the number of view modifiers that are attached to this (Form) view.
+Something similar will be happening (*or has already happened*) to AddorModifyLocationView.

 * * * * * *